 Bobby: "That's what I'm bloody talking about right there mate!"

-Bobby was looking pretty rough and it was already early afternoon, and when I asked about the series of events that lead to his current condition, he regaled with a story about his crazy Saturday night in Busan.
-Him and his best mate cruised into Busan, and whilst completely pissed, his buddy decided he wanted to visit a whore house.
+Busan, and whilst completely pissed, his buddy decided he wanted to visit a whore house.
 While his buddy was inside the place of ill repute, Bobby waited outside like any good friend would do and saved his moral argument for another time.
 The police, while scanning the area, decided that he fit the description for a convenience store robbery that happened in the vicinity and stuffed him into the back of the police car.
 The So.Ko.Po took him to the scene of the crime, where it was then determined by the shop owner that he WASN'T the perpetrator.
 He was eventually let go and then he reunited a few hours later with his friend freshly minted friend.
-Anyways, he didn't get back to Masan until 8 a.m Sunday morning.
-Like I said, Bobby was looking pretty haggard.
+Anyways, he didn't get back to

 "I'm sorry mate.
 I've been blathering rudely on about my past evening.
 What are you up to?"
 Bobby said to me.
 "Me?
 Um ...
 I'm looking for pine nuts to make pesto," I sheepishly replied.